Saeven/zf2-poeditor/README.md

     composer require saeven/zf2-poeditor

+Then add these modules to your ZF2 application config:

+    CirclicalTranslationEditor

+Access <yourapp>/translate to confirm that it's set up.
+If you don't have a Twig/Trans bridge in there already, you can also load

+    CirclicalTwigTrans

+To gain {% trans %} for Twig

 You have to make sure that you have gettext installed as well.
 Check your system with these commands:

     which msgfmt